The small business specialists

 You may choose to operate a manual or electronic financial record keeping system, but regardless of its format, it should be simple, easy to understand, reliable, accurate, and provide information when you need it and in an accessible format.

 The Australian Taxation Office (ATO) provides a comprehensive guide to record keeping for small business.
-This is available in an online format or downloadable PDF on the ATO website
+This is available on the ATO website.

 Manual record keeping systems consist of paper based journals for each financial year.
 They are a good way to learn about bookkeeping and accounting, and keep control of your financial records when you are starting out.